 Fees Under Laird Norton Wealth Management

-What you pay in advisor fees will depend on your level of investable assets and what kind of investing plan you have.
+What you pay in advisor fees will depend on your level of investable assets and what kind of investment plan you have.
 As a fee-only firm, Laird Norton charges a set fee based on a percentage of a client’s AUM.
 Clients with smaller portfolios typically pay a higher fee.
-That percentage fee ranges from 1% for accounts worth less than $3 million down to 0.15% for accounts worth over $30 million.
-As mentioned earlier, the minimum annual fee for client’s is usually $30,000.
 The firm may also charge a one-time fee or flat fee for special accounts or projects that last only a set amount of time.

 Laird Norton charges a management fee for all client accounts that its advisors manage.
 You can find the fee schedule for those accounts in the table below.